 The fish community of Grenadier Pond has undergone considerable change over the years.
 With the connection to the lake gone, the fish are locked into the pond and rely on it for all of their lifecycle requirements.
-Currently about 12 species occur in Grenadier Pond, including small numbers of top predators such as pike and bass, and more abundant smaller fish such as pumpkinseed and bluegill.
+About 12 species now occur in Grenadier Pond, including small numbers of top predators such as bass, and more abundant smaller fish such as pumpkinseed and bluegill.

 1 Predators that eat other fish

 (?)
 Absent in recent years

 NOTE: The list of species shown above may be overlooking bottom-feeding fish (such as gobi, a European species) which would not be detected by the regular monitoring techniques used by the TRCA.

 Includes: Birds, Butterflies, Spiders, Fishes, Mammals, Bees, Reptiles and Amphibians, Mushrooms, and Trees, Shrubs and Vines of Toronto.
 Free copies may be available at your local Toronto Public Library branch.
 To find out more about these free guidebooks or to download a pdf version, visit the City of Toronto's Biodiversity website.